emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 <strong>RESULTS & LEARNINGS</strong>

 Although the app is currently in development I sucessfully tested the prototype I created on 5 people to find out how they navigated through it.
 New podcast listeners had an easy time discovering podcasts on a particular topic, and podcast enthusiasts could, without an issue find their favorite podcasts, save them, and listen to them regularly.

+If I were to re-do this project, this time, I would create a feature that would enable the users to also have a listed view of a particular creator's podcasts.

 Perhaps the most valuable outcome from this project and the internship was learning to collaborate with multiple roles, lead discussions about potential solutions, ask lots of questions and listen carefully.